400lbhacker/Lucid-Neural-Style-Transfer/README.md

 I am struggling

-Based off the lucid tensorflow 2d Neural style transfer example found here: https://github.com/tensorflow/lucid The original example provided there no longer works, but I found a solution so I am reuploading it. .
-EDIT: A NEW FATAL ERROR RECENTLY BEGIN OCCOURING: NotImplementedError: Cannot convert a symbolic Tensor (2nd_target:0) to a numpy array
+Based off the lucid tensorflow 2d Neural style transfer example found here: https://github.com/tensorflow/lucid The original example provided there no longer works, but I found a solution so I am reuploading it. (this is the 3rd fatal patch/repair ive made to this project) EDIT: A NEW FATAL ERROR RECENTLY BEGIN OCCOURING: NotImplementedError: Cannot convert a symbolic Tensor (2nd_target:0) to a numpy array
 THIS IS NOW FIXXED AND THE CODE IS 100% WORKING AGAIN

 This uses lucid googlenet library /w CPPN. produces more mystical results with higher entropy